eavonius/powerdelivery/roles.markdown

 <br />

-### Releasing files to a shared location
+### Publishing files to a shared location

-A commonly needed task is to deploy files to remote nodes for a release.
-This is two step process, where first you must copy the files from the computer running powerdelivery to a shared location, and then the [remote nodes download them](#downloading_release_files_to_nodes).
+A commonly needed task is to publish files to remote nodes for a release.
+This is two step process, where first you must publish the files from the computer running powerdelivery to a shared location, and then the [remote nodes download them](#managing_releases_on_nodes).

 The example role below creates a directory named after the powerdelivery project on a shared drive somewhere on your network.
-It then creates a release directory with the timestamp of the current release where you can copy or download files needed for nodes to it.
-Depending on your infrastructure, you may wish to release files instead to a Windows Azure storage container, an Amazon Web Services S3 bucket, or DropBox.
+It then creates a release directory with the timestamp of the current release where that you can copy to.
+Depending on your infrastructure, you may wish to publish files instead to a Windows Azure storage container, an Amazon Web Services S3 bucket, or DropBox.
 This role should run on localhost.

-The script below demonstrates releasing files:
+The script below demonstrates publishing files:

 <br />